 Below, we’ll touch on eight simple steps to help you implement a cybersecurity awareness training program at your company.

 1. Get Buy-in From Company Leadership

-Before you take steps to start a new training program, it’s important to get executive buy-in at the top of your organization.
-Taking this step first will help you eliminate any potential roadblocks down the road as company resources are used for this purpose.
+Before starting a new training program, it’s important to get executive buy-in at the top of your organization.
+Taking this step first will help you eliminate any potential roadblocks down the road, as company resources are used for this purpose.

 Company leadership buy-in will also make it much easier to push for company adoption of new policies and procedures regarding cybersecurity and will validate your initiative for anyone who might think the effort is a waste of time.

 Cybersecurity is broad, and tackling a training program designed around it can take you down many paths.
 To give your organization focus when starting a training program, it’s important to take stock of the immediate cybersecurity risks facing your company.